Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Members pay monthly and receive a credit balance they can spend on any activity, package, or add-on.
 Unused credits roll over month to month, usually with a cap (e.g., max 2 months accumulated).

-Best for: Multi-activity venues (FECs, eatertainment centers) where guests might bowl one month and do axe throwing the next.
+Best for: Multi-activity venues (FECs, eatertainment centers) where guests might bowl one month, do axe throwing the next, and bring the kids for laser tag the month after.

 Why it works: Flexibility.
 Members don't feel locked into one activity.
 And the rollover creates a psychological "bank" that keeps them engaged even in months they don't visit — they know they have credits waiting.